yyctw/A-simple-virus-spread-simulation/README.md

 :white_large_square: Increase customized policy.

 #### for performance

-:white_large_square: Change the type of infected_person from vector to unorder_map at line 165 in MySimulator.cpp.
+:white_check_mark: Change the type of infected_person from vector to map at line 165 in MySimulator.cpp.

+:white_check_mark: Optimized the Simulation time on 10000 population. (total simulation time < 2s)

+:white_large_square: Use QT QUICK to accelerate visualization.